 It wasn't long after the 1786 first ascent of Mount Blanc before climbers started looking for a comfortable and efficient way to carry their stuff.
-Almost two centuries later—after technical rock climbing had grown into its own sport separate from mountaineering—backpacks designed specifically for rock climbing began to appear.
-At first these were rudimentary, little more than minimalist backpacks sewn with strong fabrics.
-Today that's still largely true except the materials have improved, weights have decreased, and they've added a few convenience features.
+Almost two centuries later—after technical rock climbing had grown into its sport separate from mountaineering—backpacks explicitly designed for rock climbing began to appear.
+At first, these were rudimentary, little more than minimalist packs sewn with sturdy fabrics.
+Today that's still mostly true, except the materials have improved, weights have decreased, and they've added a few convenience features.

 The Contenders to be Your Rock Climbing Daypack

 This is the style of pack we highlight in our main review article.
 They're small (16-20L), compact, and designed to ride high on the back so they won't interfere with a harness.
 They're also tougher than the average backpack, like the burly Black Diamond Bullet, sewn with thicker fabrics to resist abrasion.
 Many of these packs are modular with removable hip belts, sternum straps, and back panels that let you customize them to your personal preferences and objectives.
 The best designs also include strong anchor points for secure hauling on the occasional crux pitch (the Patagonia Linked Pack 16L is a good example)—no regular daypack though is built to handle sustained hauling.
 The burly materials and extra features increase the cost, so we also included one regular hiking daypack in our review, the REI Co-op Flash 18, because it's a cheap alternative and fairly popular among climbers.
 Other hiking daypacks can also work as stand-ins for the rare multi-pitcher, but you will sacrifice some durability.